India star Bhullar hunts for glory among an elite field at International Series Philippines - www.lokmattimes.com

 India star Bhullar hunts for glory among an elite field at International Series Philippines

-Manila [Philippines], October 22 : Gaganjeet Bhullar is hoping that a physical and mental overhaul can help him move ...
+Manila (Philippines), Oct 22 India's top golfer Gaganjeet Bhullar is hoping that a physical and mental overhaul can ...

-Manila [Philippines], October 22 : Gaganjeet Bhullar is hoping that a physical and mental overhaul can help him move to the next level at International Series Philippines, just three weeks after falling short in agonising fashion in Indonesia.
+Manila (Philippines), Oct 22 India's top golfer Gaganjeet Bhullar is hoping that a physical and mental overhaul can help him move to the next level at the International Series Philippines, just three weeks after falling short in agonising fashion in Indonesia.

-The 11-time Asian Tour champion was in a three-way tie for the lead along with Zimbabwe's Scott Vincent and Wade Ormsby of Australia going into the final round of the Jakarta International Championship, the fifth of nine elevated Asian Tour events that form a pathway onto LIV Golf through a season-long rankings race, as per a press release.
+The 11-time Asian Tour champion was in a three-way tie for the lead along with Zimbabwe’s Scott Vincent and Wade Ormsby of Australia going into the final round of the Jakarta International Championship, the fifth of nine elevated Asian Tour events that form a pathway onto LIV Golf through a season-long rankings race.

 Bhullar ultimately fell away to T19 after a four-over final round, while Ormsby, the 2023 International Series Thailand champion, edged out International Series Morocco winner Vincent to deny the Zimbabwean a second successive tournament victory on the series.

-He said: "It has been a really good year.
+“It has been a really good year.
 I have been striking the ball well and staying consistent.
 In Jakarta, I led for most of the tournament, but Wade played brilliantly over the final stretch.
-I've been working hard on my mental game - focusing, visualising, meditating - and I feel both mentally and physically in a great place."
+I’ve been working hard on my mental game - focusing, visualising, meditating - and I feel both mentally and physically in a great place,” he said.

 With a stacked field including former world No.1 Dustin Johnson and fellow major champions Patrick Reed, Charl Schwartzel, and Louis Oosthuizen, as well as another 11 LIV Golf stars, Bhullar won’t have it easy.

-He said, "The approach is always the same - 72 holes, make more birdies, fewer bogeys.
-But it's fantastic to see such a strong field.
-Having these superstars here supports what the International Series has been striving for, and it's great for the growth of golf in Asia."
+“The approach is always the same - 72 holes, make more birdies, fewer bogeys.
+But it’s fantastic to see such a strong field.
+Having these superstars here supports what the International Series has been striving for, and it’s great for the growth of golf in Asia,” he said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app